-Travel assistance for pupils of compulsory school age and 0-4 years:
+Travel assistance for pupils of compulsory school age, post 16 and 0-4 year olds:

 The SEN team will have consulted with different schools to secure an appropriate placement for your child and this will be named in Section I of their EHCP.
-They will also carry out an eligibility assessment for travel assistance and will inform you whether your child is eligible for travel assistance.
-If you are deemed ineligible and believe that after reading the eligibility policy exceptional circumstances apply, you can appeal the decision by submitting an eligibility appeal.
+They will also carry out an eligibility assessment for travel assistance and will inform you or whether you are eligible for travel assistance or not.
+If you are deemed ineligible and believe that after reading the eligibility policy exceptional circumstances apply, they will also send you information on how to apply for travel assistance.
+An online travel assistance application form is available on the school and college transport webpage.
+Alternatively you may wish to ask for a paper copy by emailing senteamwest@cheshirewestandchester.gov.uk or calling 0151 3376505.